-No clinical studies have been conducted to date to evaluate vonoprazan in subjects who are pregnant.
+No clinical studies have been conducted to date to evaluate vonoprazan in subjects who are pregnant or lactating.
 In a rat toxicology study, embryo-foetal toxicity was observed following exposure of more than approximately 28 times of the exposure (AUC) at the maximum clinical dose (40 mg/day) of vonoprazan.
+It is unknown whether vonoprazan is excreted in human milk.
+In animal studies it has been shown that vonoprazan was excreted in milk.

 As a precaution, vonoprazan should not be administered to women who are or may be pregnant, unless the expected therapeutic benefit is thought to outweigh any possible risk.
+During treatment with vonoprazan, nursing should be avoided if the administration of this drug is necessary for the mother.